 These days, the 2.0-litre diesel unit that almost all buyers want is available in an efficient 163PS 'E-Performance' guise, as well as in the 180PS form that most customers choose.
 As before, an AWD system is optional further down the range.
 Go for the pokier 180PS unit and there's the option of auto transmission with either AWD or rear wheel drive if you want it.
 The 2.0-litre Ingenium diesel can also be ordered in high-output 240PS '25d'-badged form, where it can get to 62mph in just 7.2s.
 At the top of the diesel line-up, the AWD 3.0 litre V6 turbodiesel variant continues on with 300PS, which allows it to reach 62mph in a brisk 6.2 seconds.
-There's also a volume petrol version, the 250PS 2.0-litre four cylinder AWD petrol model which gets to 62mph in 6.8s.
-If you want to go faster, there's always the supercharged 3.0-litre petrol unit that's also found in the F-TYPE.
-0-62mph takes just 5.5 seconds while it's limited to 155mph.
+There's also a couple of 2.0-litre Ingenium petrol versions offering either 250 or 300PS; even the 250PS version gets to 62mph in 6.8s.
+If you want to go faster, there's always the top SVR version, which uses the supercharged 5.0-litre V8 petrol unit that's also found in the F-TYPE.
+0-62mph takes just 4.3 seconds while it tops out at 176mph.
 The smaller diesel is the only engine that can be had with a manual transmission - a six-speed unit.
 The V6s are only available with the auto.
 Suspension is the same as you'd find on the XE and XF saloons, meaning double wishbones up front and Jaguar's 'Integral Link' independent setup at the rear.
 Extensive use of aluminium reduces unsprung weight improving both ride quality and handling too, both things Jaguar are renowned for.

 It isn't just the suspension that's shared with the XE and XF saloons; there's also a version of Jaguar's 'Lightweight Aluminium Architecture' that's scalable to a variety of sizes.
 This, along with a composite tailgate and selective use of magnesium, allows for a weight of under 1700kgs for the entry-level rear wheel drive F-PACE.
 To put that into perspective, it's nearly 100kg less than a similar BMW X3 that has 30 fewer horsepower.
 Not only is this Jaguar light, it also has a perfect fifty/fifty weight distribution to help handing too.
 Style wise, the F-PACE stays surprisingly close to 2013's C-X17 prototype, including plenty of F-TYPE-inspired touches.
 There are some differences but you can even get 22" wheels for the full concept car look.
 Incidentally these are not only an inch larger than competitor's wheels but they are better protected against curb damage too thanks to chunky sidewalls for the tyres.
 You may sit higher than any other Jaguar but it still feels more sports car than SUV and there's no seven-seat option either.
 At least there are plenty of premium interior touches including real metal and proper wooden veneers.
 While 'All Surface Progress Control' is an option, don't mistake this for a proper off-roader.
 Jaguar have cleverly distanced themselves from Land Rover in that respect.

-There are four key models within the F-PACE range, 'Prestige', 'R-Sport', 'Portfolio' and 'S'.
-'Prestige' may be the starting point at around £35,000 but you still get heated leather seats, a powered tailgate, parking sensors at both ends, 18" alloys, a Bluetooth infotainment system with sat-nav and daytime running lights.
-Starting at about £37,500, 'R-Sport' adds more aggressive body styling, 19" wheels and sports seats, while for around £52,000 'S' models get one of the V6s, 20" wheels, a rear view camera, a 380w stereo and even sportier styling.
-'Portfolio' is the luxury option but can be had with the 2.0-litre diesel for just shy of £40,000.
+There are four key trim levels within the F-PACE range, 'Prestige', 'Portfolio', 'R-Sport', 'S' and 'SVR'.
+'Prestige' may be the starting point at around £36,500 but you still get heated leather seats, a powered tailgate, parking sensors at both ends, 18" alloys, a Bluetooth infotainment system with sat-nav and daytime running lights.
+Starting at about £39,000, 'R-Sport' adds more aggressive body styling, 19" wheels and sports seats, while for around £55,000 'S' models get one of the V6s, 20" wheels, a rear view camera, a 380w stereo and even sportier styling.
+'Portfolio' is the luxury option but can be had with the 2.0-litre diesel for just over £41,000.
 Over 'Prestige', it adds a panoramic roof, heated front screen and headlight washers as well as a leather-effect dashboard top.
 Options include a 12.3" virtual instrument cluster similar to that offered by Audi, an uprated infotainment system and four-zone climate control.
 The F-PACE should be commended for offering autonomous emergency braking as standard on all models, along with a lane departure warning system and traffic sign recognition on top of airbags and all the electronic nannies we take for granted these days.
 Those that tow will also appreciate the trailer stability assist.

 The F-PACE has been well received - and with good reason.
 Look at it, drive it and analyse it and you feel you've a product born out of generations of development.
 It's hard to believe this to be Jaguar's first stab at the SUV segment.
 It's one of the stand-out contenders in this corner of the SUV market, no small achievement when you look at the quality of the competition.
 True, it might not be as rough road-ready as a Land Rover product.
 Or as track-tailored as a Porsche Macan.
 Most buyers in this segment though, don't want a mid-sized luxury SUV at either of those two extremes.
 They want a car like this.
 A sporting SUV to savour.